Astronauts Relax, Turn Attention to Monday’s Spacewalk

-Category: Space Hits: 2NASA spacewalker Flight Engineer Victor Glover is dwarfed by the main solar arrays on the International Space Station’s far port-side truss structure.
+Category: Space Hits: 5NASA spacewalker Flight Engineer Victor Glover is dwarfed by the main solar arrays on the International Space Station’s far port-side truss structure.

 Four Expedition 64 astronauts are winding down today following Wednesday’s near seven-hour spacewalk outside the International Space Station.
 The other three crew members stayed focused on space research and lab maintenance throughout Thursday.